mletkin/numerobis/README.md

 The default is the generation in the same directory as the product class.
 ### products are mutable by default
 If set to true product classes are considered mutable.
 For the modification of product class instances a constructor (or factory method) will be created in the builder class.
 This modificaton method accepts a product class instance as parameter.
 The default value is **false**.
-The product objetcs are considered immutable and no method for modification is generated.
+This means that the product objetcs are considered immutable and no method for modification is generated.
 ```
 <configuration>
     <productsAreMutable>true</productsAreMutable>